khalid-hussain/shaheen/chap16.md

 the Christians are permitted to enter but the punishment for spies of the enemies is death."

 It was time for Asr prayers.
-Moosa dismounted his horse and tied it to a tree and after performing ablution from the water of the stream, stood on the lush green grass to offer his prayers.
-About twenty-five armed youths appeared from around the trees and gathered close to Moosa.
-Moosa got up after completing his prayers, turned to them and said, "I would like to meet your emir.
-My name is Moosa."
+Musa dismounted his horse and tied it to a tree and after performing ablution from the water of the stream, stood on the lush green grass to offer his prayers.
+About twenty-five armed youths appeared from around the trees and gathered close to Musa.
+Musa got up after completing his prayers, turned to them and said, "I would like to meet your emir.
+My name is Musa."

-"Moosa!
+"Musa!
 You?!", a youth said after moving forward and taking a closer look at him.
 "You were alive?
 Where were you all this while?"
 The youth's concern was transforming into joy.

-Moosa said, "Tell your emir that I seek permission to present myself before him.
+Musa said, "Tell your emir that I seek permission to present myself before him.
 I will wait here for his orders."

 The youth replied, "The Lion of Granada does not need any permission to enter the Valley of the Falcon."

 The youth was the commander of this group of mujahideen.
-On his single cue, a soldier brought Moosa's tied horse.
-The youth addressed Moosa and said, "Please mount your horse.
+On his single cue, a soldier brought Musa's tied horse.
+The youth addressed Musa and said, "Please mount your horse.
 Our horses are on the other side of the stream."

-After crossing the stream, the youth and five of his companions mounted their horses and accompanied Moosa while the rest disappeared into the woods again.
+After crossing the stream, the youth and five of his companions mounted their horses and accompanied Musa while the rest disappeared into the woods again.
 After passing through the narrow and dark pathways of the forest, they reached outside the gate of a fort by midnight.
-Contrary to Moosa's expectation, the gate of the fort was open, while a few men were standing, waiting outside for them.
+Contrary to Musa's expectation, the gate of the fort was open, while a few men were standing, waiting outside for them.
 One of them held a torch.
-When Moosa came near the gate, someone came forward and got a hold of his horse's reins.
-Moosa got off the horse and looking towards him in the blurry light of the torch, said, "Is it Bashir?"
+When Musa came near the gate, someone came forward and got a hold of his horse's reins.
+Musa got off the horse and looking towards him in the blurry light of the torch, said, "Is it Bashir?"
 Bashir immediately embraced him.
 Overwhelmed with emotions, Bashir kept repeating these words, "Where were you?
 Why did you keep us uninformed about yourself for so long?
 Is this a dream?"

-After being separated from Bashir's grip, Moosa turned his attention towards the other men.
+After being separated from Bashir's grip, Musa turned his attention towards the other men.
 A man clad in black extended his hand towards him.
-While shaking his hand, Moosa looked at Bashir and Bashir said, "This is Mansoor Bin Ahmed."
+While shaking his hand, Musa looked at Bashir and Bashir said, "This is Mansoor Bin Ahmed."

 After shaking hands with Mansoor, his glance fell upon Abu Mohsin.
 Abu Mohsin stood numb and still looking at his commander.
-Moosa extended his hand towards him and said, "Abu Mohsin!
+Musa extended his hand towards him and said, "Abu Mohsin!
 Don't you recognize me?"

-In a display of reverence, Abu Mohsin kissed Moosa's hand.
+In a display of reverence, Abu Mohsin kissed Musa's hand.

 All of them entered into the fort.
 The food-spread was laid out in a spacious room.
-Moosa said, "You have still not eaten?"
+Musa said, "You have still not eaten?"

 Bashir replied, "We were waiting for you."